jesgs/poser-autorigger/face-rigger-scope.md

         - These bones should be named "Tweak-{Main_Bone_Chain_Name}{#}{.L|.R}"
     5. Follow steps 1 through 4 as outlined in **Standard Bendy Bone Chain Construction**
     6. For the final bendy bone, follow steps 6 and 7 in **Standard Bendy Bone Chain Construction**

-Optional:
-* Generate an inner mouth rig (Jaw and Teeth Upper/Lower)
-    - if selected, certain lower face control bones should be parented to the jaw bone

-* Generate a tongue rig